hishamkaleem/Septic-Comm/README.md

 <a id="readme-top"></a>

+# Data Upload/Pipelining

-Follow this guide in the given order of steps to setup the AWS data pipeline
+Follow this guide in the given order of steps to setup Notehub and the AWS data pipeline

 ## Notehub Setup